aws-samples/aws-serverless-security-workshop/docs/08-xray/README.md

 ## Module 8A: Enable X-Ray for Lambda function

-In the `template.yaml`, find the [**Globals**](https://github.com/awslabs/serverless-application-model/blob/master/docs/globals.rst) section, which contains settings that all resources in the SAM template share unless explicitly overwritten.
+In the Cloud9 IDE environment, go to the SAM template (`template.yaml`), find the [**Globals**](https://github.com/awslabs/serverless-application-model/blob/master/docs/globals.rst) section, which contains settings that all resources in the SAM template share unless explicitly overwritten.

 ```
 Globals: